 Is it not better to learn whether you can make the alteration before going through all the hassles?
 An Outline Planning Permission gives you.

 This opportunity to know if you have a chance to get permission for the development.
 You can submit some basic documents at first and after the permission granted.
-You can go through the details any time within the time limit given by the local council.
+You can go through the details at any time within the time limit given by the local council.

 I hope this blog will help you decide whether you want to submit an Outline Planning Application or a Full Planning Application for your property development.

 The best way to make your application is to contact an experienced planning consultant.
 You can also ask for Pre-Application Advice from your local council.
 They will provide you with all the information required to make your application.